kmerfeld/nowdo/readme.md

 %Im a tag
 This task has a tag

-%task with multiple tags
+#task with multiple tags
-&tag1, tag2, other tag
+%tag1, tag2, other tag
 ```
 if you ran `nowdo -t "Im a tag"` nowdo would only show you the second task